Section 91B of the Residential Tenancies Act 1997 (Vic) (‘RT Act’) provides that:

 This requirement is not satisfied by merely quoting the legislation.
 Rather, the notice must be completed with a sufficient degree of detail to enable the renter to understand the facts being alleged as a basis for terminating the rental agreement.
 (See Smith v Director of Housing VSC 46; Jafarpourasr v Tancevski VSC 497 (4 September 2018).)

-An application for possession supported by a notice must specify the acts, facts, matters and circumstances, including the relevant dates being relied on in support of the application (r 8.08(1) VCAT Rules).
+An application for possession supported by a notice must also specify the acts, facts, matters and circumstances, including the relevant dates being relied on in support of the application (r 8.08(1) VCAT Rules).

 Serving Notices to Vacate